Evoke (LON:EVOK) Trading Down 18.3% – Here’s Why

 Wall Street Analysts Forecast Growth

-A number of research firms have issued reports on EVOK.
-JPMorgan Chase & Co. reduced their price target on shares of Evoke from GBX 82 to GBX 66 and set a “neutral” rating for the company in a research report on Wednesday, October 29th.
-Deutsche Bank Aktiengesellschaft raised their target price on shares of Evoke from GBX 88 to GBX 108 and gave the stock a “buy” rating in a report on Wednesday, August 13th.
-Finally, Berenberg Bank restated a “buy” rating and set a GBX 95 target price on shares of Evoke in a research report on Thursday, August 21st.
-Three investment analysts have rated the stock with a Buy rating and one has given a Hold rating to the stock.
-According to data from MarketBeat, Evoke currently has an average rating of “Moderate Buy” and an average price target of GBX 102.25.
+Several research analysts have recently issued reports on EVOK shares.
+Deutsche Bank Aktiengesellschaft upped their price target on shares of Evoke from GBX 88 to GBX 108 and gave the stock a “buy” rating in a report on Wednesday, August 13th.
+JPMorgan Chase & Co. reduced their target price on Evoke from GBX 82 to GBX 66 and set a “neutral” rating on the stock in a report on Wednesday, October 29th.
+Finally, Berenberg Bank reiterated a “buy” rating and set a GBX 95 price target on shares of Evoke in a report on Thursday, August 21st.
+Three research analysts have rated the stock with a Buy rating and one has given a Hold rating to the stock.
+According to MarketBeat.com, Evoke presently has a consensus rating of “Moderate Buy” and an average target price of GBX 102.25.

 Evoke Trading Down 18.3%